416 Ilam Road, Fendalton, Christchurch 8052

-Children prone to anxiety tend to practice shallow upper rib breathing, which uses upper chest muscles rather than the diaphragm and can cause headaches, fatigue, cramps, and muscle tension
+Children prone to anxiety tend to practice shallow upper rib breathing, which uses upper chest muscles rather than the diaphragm and can cause headaches, fatigue, cramps, and muscle tension.

-Diaphragmatic breathing is a technique whereby children are thought to better engage their diaphragm when breathing.
+Diaphragmatic breathing is a technique whereby children are thought to engage their diaphragm better when breathing.
 It can help slow down breathing when a child is feeling stressed or anxious.

 Children with anxiety tend to over-breath.
 An anxious child can take significantly more breaths per minute than a child in a calm state.
 This type of breathing is highly ineffective.
-It can lead to shallow upper rib breathing which can deprive your child of carbon dioxide and can result in hyperventilation (over breathing), which can make the feeling of anxiety worse, and can cause headaches, fatigue, cramps, and muscle tension.
-Diaphragmatic breathing is a much more efficient way to breath in comparison to shallow upper rib breathing.
+It can lead to shallow upper rib breathing, which can deprive your child of carbon dioxide and result in hyperventilation (over-breathing), making the feeling of anxiety worse.
+Diaphragmatic breathing is a much more efficient way to breathe in comparison to shallow upper rib breathing.

 Lorraine Herity is the Clinic Director of Better Health Osteopathy in Christchurch, New Zealand.
 She previously worked in Osteopathic clinics in London and Ireland, before moving to New Zealand.
 Lorraine trained at the British School of Osteopathy in London, where she gained her Master of Osteopathy (M.Ost).
 Lorraine is a dedicated and passionate Osteopath.
-Her main aim is to help her patients regain their health, and to return her patients back to their everyday activities, in as quick a time as possible.
+Her main aim is to help her patients regain their health and to return her patients back to their everyday activities, in as quick a time as possible.
 Lorraine is also a clinic tutor on the Osteopathic Course in Ara and relishes the opportunity to teach the next generation of osteopaths.